 - Simmer till the potatoes are slightly pasty and allow to cool

 - Whilst the mixture is cooling, return to working on rolling out the dough.
 Make sure the rolling pin and surface you work on is floured or oiled to prevent the mixture from sticking.
 Divide the dough into 4 equal balls, leave 3 balls in the bowl and cover again.
 Note: I have a video on the curry puff dough rolling and wrapping process in the post.
 It will make things much clearer!

 - Roll the 1 ball of dough that you have taken out into a cylindrical log, then cut (using a dough scraper or knife) into 6 approximately equal pieces.
 You can also use your hands to pinch out the 6 smaller pieces but this may result in more variation in the size of the dough.Note: this makes mini bite-sized puffs.
 Divide into fewer pieces if you want bigger bites!

 - Roll out each piece of dough into a circle of about 9 cm diameter (approximately 2mm thick).
-It will take practice to make the dough circular, but the more circular the dough is, the easier it is to wrap the curry puffs.
-Place approximately 1 tablespoon of filling in the centre of the dough then fold the dough into half (to form a semi circle)
+Note: It will take practice to make the dough circular, but the more circular the dough is, the easier it is to wrap the curry puffs and the rounder your rolled-out dough.

 - Pinch the edges of the potato puff together in your preferred style.
 I like the pinch and fold method where you pinch the very end of the border, then fold it down.
 The dough here will be thicker (as there are now 2 layers) so pinch the dough and fold again.
 Repeat till you've reached the other end of the dough then plate.

-- The karipaps can be frozen at this stage for future use.
-If you want to eat them now, prepare for deep frying by heating up a deep pot or wok half-filled with oil.
+- To eat now: prepare for deep frying by heating up a deep pot or wok half-filled with oil.
 Make sure the oil is hot enough before adding the curry puffs- to check, place a wooden chopstick into the oil.
 If many bubbles form around the chopstick, you can start deep frying.
-Don't add too many curry puffs at a time, or the temperature of the oil will drop.
+Tip: Don't add too many curry puffs at a time, or the temperature of the oil will drop.

 - Once the curry puffs turn light brown, use a wire mesh to remove them from the oil and place them on a plate lined with kitchen towels to absorb any excess oil.
+Enjoy!